 Valley of the Dragons is based on one of Jules Vernes less well-known novels Hector Servadac (1877), which is known in English under a variety of different titles including Off on a Comet and, the one this film chooses, Career of a Comet.
 The original novel concerns thirty-six people near Gibraltar who are swept up during the passby of a comet and find themselves in a strange land that operates by very different laws of physics as the comet travels through the Solar System.
-The same Jules Verne novel has also been filmed as Karel Zemans On a Comet (1970) and the Australian animated Off on a Comet (1979).
+The same Jules Verne novel has also been filmed as Karel Zemans On the Comet (1970) and the Australian animated Off on a Comet (1979).

 When it comes to the film version, Valley of the Dragons has tossed most of the Verne novel out and merely used the shell notion of adventurers whisked away on a comet.
 The rest of the show has been conducted as a prehistoric lost world adventure it should be noted by contrast that no dinosaurs or cave people feature in the Verne novel.
 Here the filmmakers turn to using footage from One Million B.C.
 (1940), possibly the most cannibalised film footage in history, and throw in its shots of optically enlarged lizards fighting.
 (This was characteristic of executive producer Al Zimbalist who made several entire films, Monster from Green Hell (1957), the Denny Miller Tarzan the Ape Man (1959) and Watusi (1959) with stock footage recycled from other films).
 This has also mandated that Valley of the Dragons be shot in black-and-white, which in 1961 made the film look even cheaper.